ABOUT THE PROGRAM

 WHAT DOES IT MEAN TO BECOME AN EMERGING LEADER?

-Each member of the Emerging Leaders Program participates in a service-learning institute one Saturday per month.
-Each monthly meeting encompasses activities intended to develop civic engagement and leadership skills and additional information to further exploration into population health.
-Ultimately, the purpose of the Monthly Institute is to better prepare the youth to effectively create and implement an action plan that addresses perceived health issues in Perth Amboy.
-Such activities include, but are limited to:
+Once a month, the Emerging Leaders participate in a service-learning institute where they immerse themselves in civic engagement, leadership development, and receive instruction on population health.
+Ultimately, the purpose of the Monthly Institute is to better prepare the youth to effectively create and implement an action plan that addresses various health issues in Perth Amboy.
+Such activities include, but are limited not to:

 - Team building and self-assessment activities

 - Conversations that address the perceived needs of the community

 - Introduction to the theory of change and data collection to measuring the progress of the action plan(s)